Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/conclusion.md

 To avoid getting stuck in a *local minimum*, we then run this local search algorithm for many different randomly chosen initial parameters.
 In the end, we take the choice of parameters minimizing mean RMSD over all of the different runs of gradient descent.

-Many modifications of gradient descent have been developed, but all are based on the core idea of local search.
 Whether we are classifying cellular images, predicting the structure of a protein, or modeling the exploration of a humble bacterium, local search can prove powerful.
 And yet despite these three problems demonstrating how biological problems can be solved with modeling, biology on the whole largely remains an untouched universe just waiting to be explored.

 **Note:** If you find yourself interested in deep learning and would like to learn more, check out the excellent <a href="http://neuralnetworksanddeeplearning.com" target="_blank"><em>Neural Networks and Deep Learning</em> online book by Michael Nielsen.
 {: .notice--info}